Regions of the World 1900-1-RGS

 Course content:

-Examples of European island areas – Cyprus and Malta, discussion of the development cycle of a tourist resort and the importance of territorial marketing for the promotion of islands.
-The importance of tourism for the economic development of island areas, use of satellite account for economic measurement.
-EU funds – National Reconstruction Plan for European Union countries – Croatia’s experience and eco-certification
+Examples of European island regions - Cyprus and Malta, a discussion of the tourist destination development cycle and the importance of territorial marketing for island promotion.
+The importance of tourism for the economic development of island regions, the use of satellite accounts for economic measurement.
+EU funds - the National Recovery Plan for European Union countries - the experience of Croatia and eco-certification.

-Africa south of the Sahara – delimitation of the region in various classifications; regional divisions of Africa; environmental, cultural, social and economic characteristics of the countries in the region; urban and rural areas in Sub-Saharan Africa; the most important problems of the 21st century.
+Africa south of the Sahara - delimitation of the region in various classifications; regional divisions of Africa; environmental, cultural, social, and economic characteristics of the continent's countries; urban and rural areas in Sub-Saharan Africa (settlement, the structure of the African city); the most important challenges of the 21st century.

-North Africa and the Middle East – the most important concepts and delimitation of the region; ethno-cultural and demographic characteristics; social and economic specificity of the countries of North Africa and the Arabian Peninsula, with particular emphasis on urban areas.
+North Africa and the Middle East - key concepts and delimitation of the region; ethnocultural and demographic characteristics of the region; the specific social and economic characteristics of the countries of North Africa and the Arabian Peninsula, with particular emphasis on urban areas (the history and functional structure of an Arab city).
+Dubai as an example of modernization and cultural transformations in the Persian Gulf region.

 Island regions.
-Socio-economic development in the island areas of the Pacific, Indian, Atlantic and Caribbean Oceans (the importance of agriculture, tourism and the functions of tax havens, the sale of fishing licenses, the sale of citizenship, pearl oyster farming)
+Socioeconomic development in the island regions of the Pacific, Indian, and Atlantic Oceans, and the Caribbean (the importance of agriculture, tourism, and the role of tax havens, the sale of fishing licenses, the sale of citizenship, pearl oyster farming, and the sale of internet domains).

-Oceania - specific features of the communities and economy of the islands of Oceania, with particular emphasis on their spatial diversity resulting from different natural genesis, dispersion, isolation and peripheral location in relation to the rest of the world.
-The general characteristics will be enriched with examples from Micronesia.
+Oceania - the specific characteristics of the communities and economies of the islands of Oceania, with particular emphasis on their spatial diversity resulting from different natural origins, dispersion, isolation, and peripheral location from the rest of the world.
+The general characteristics will be enriched with examples from Micronesia – the Federated States of Micronesia, the Northern Mariana Islands, the Marshall Islands, and the US Territories of Guam, Midway, and Wake Island.
+Presentation of the MIRAB (Migration, Relocations, Aid Bureaucracy) model.

-North America - socio-economic regions in the United States and Canada, Boston as a city of science and innovation, the California Peninsula, San Francisco, Silicon Valley - the concept of technopolis and clusters.
-Toronto as an example of an inclusive city.
+North America – socio-economic regions in the United States and Canada, Boston as a city of science and innovation, with a network of universities and technical universities of international standing and recognition, Boston's defense industry, a port city that fueled Boston's early development.
+The Baja California Peninsula, San Francisco, and Silicon Valley – the concept of technopolis and clusters.
+Toronto as an example of an inclusive city, city development strategy, and effective solutions to migration pressures and multiculturalism.

-Yucatan – comprising three southern Mexican states: Quintana Roo, Yucatan and Campeche – as a regional study showing the tensions characteristic of contemporary Latin America.
-Demographic and social transformations in a region with a high proportion of indigenous people, growing spatial inequalities and conflicts over resources and development directions.
-Mass tourism, extensive agriculture and infrastructure projects as the main forces transforming the social and natural landscape.
-Particular emphasis on the controversies surrounding the Tren Maya investment – its development potential and at the same time threats to the environment, cultural heritage and the rights of local communities.
-Yucatan as a space of clashing economic, ethnic and ecological interests, constituting a lens of broader processes taking place in Latin America.
+Latin America: Yucatán as a lens for socio-economic and environmental transformations in the region.
+Yucatán – encompassing three southern Mexican states: Quintana Roo, Yucatán, and Campeche – serves as a regional study illustrating the tensions characteristic of contemporary Latin America.
+Demographic and social transformations in a region with a high proportion of indigenous people, growing spatial inequalities, and conflicts over resources and development directions.
+Mass tourism, extensive agriculture, and infrastructure projects are the main forces transforming the social and natural landscape.
+Particular emphasis is placed on the controversy surrounding the Tren Maya project – its development potential and, at the same time, threats to the environment, cultural heritage, and the rights of local communities.
+The Yucatán Peninsula, a space of clashing economic, ethnic, and ecological interests, serves as a lens for broader processes taking place in Latin America.

 Note: the above topics are the general scope of the course, not the titles of individual lectures.
 These topics can be discussed in more than one class.